piano fun

 Main feature of Piano Fun

-Our brain undergoes its own developmental stages.
-The key to your children's future success is to stimulate them appropriately while not disrupting their progress.
+The key to children’s future success is to stimulate them appropriately while not disrupting their progress.

-The Piano Fun method encourages children to use their hands and fingers, such as adding stickers to their music, before engaging in tool-based activities such as writing with a pencil and crayons.
+The Piano Fun method encourages children to use their hands and fingers, such as adding stickers to their music, before engaging in tool-based activities such as writing with pencils and crayons.

 3. They will want to practice on their own!

-Lessons are given with famous tunes which we heard them somewhere, without any pressure!
-This creates a virtuous cycle of "practice is fun" and "practice makes you better.
+This creates a virtuous cycle of “practice is fun” and “practice makes you better.”

 4. Good technique from the start!